linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ?>
 ```

-This script verifies the token's validity and updates its status to `verified`.
+- Replace `your-database-server-ip` with your MySQL server IP address.

 ---

-### 5. **Modify SSH Configuration for Token Validation**
+### 7. **Modify SSH Configuration for Token Validation**

-Configure SSH to trigger the token validation script before login using the `ForcedCommand` directive.
-This will prevent login until the token is verified.
+Configure SSH to enforce token-based authentication using a custom validation script.
+This script will be triggered when a user tries to log in via SSH.

 #### **Edit SSH Configuration (`/etc/ssh/sshd_config`)**: